tibeer/hashicorp-vault-cluster-role/README.md

 Requirements
 ------------

-- You may need to install `apt-transport-https`.
+- You may need to install `apt-transport-https`
+- You need to have docker installed
 - Four instances
   - One for the cluster unsealer
   - Three for the cluster